dragonwarr1or/rocket-fairness/README.md

 This game ensures fairness through a dynamic process involving a **Server Seed** and a **Client Seed**.
 The Server Seed, initially provided by us, undergoes multiple hashing iterations, generating a sequence of 4 million server seeds.
 Each game uses a server seed from this sequence, creating a transparent and verifiable gaming environment.

-The Client Seed, a public key agreed upon before revelation, is based on the hash of an TON block.
+The Client Seed, a public key agreed upon before revelation, is based on the hash of a TON block.
 This commitment to the hash occurs before the block is mined, ensuring that outcomes are beyond our control.
 The current Client Seed is presented below.

 To verify fairness, input the Server Seed into the provided code.
 You'll witness the server seeds and game results for the last 100 games.